 8 Common Ways College Students Waste Money

-Owning an car you don't need
+Owning an car you don't need.

 Between insurance, gas, parking, and the actual costs of owning and maintaining a car, you’re better off ditching it if you’re living on campus.
 Most colleges offer shuttles or bus services around campus, plus you have the option of biking and walking as well.
 If a car is a non-negotiable for you, ask your insurance provider about discounts for students.

 Get the best card for you.
-If I were in college, I’d opt for the Discover It Card because if you misplace your card, which I may have done a time or two in my college days, you can freeze it immediately with their mobile app and manage your account with the app.
+If I were still in college, I’d opt for the Discover It Card because if you misplace your card (which I may have done once or twice in my college days), you can freeze it immediately with their mobile app and manage your account with the app.
 I would have appreciated earning cash back for every purchase.
 Plus, it’s a great way to start becoming more financially aware with getting your free FICO credit score every month.
-(Keep an eye out for our list of the best credit cards for college students later this week!)

-Taking the wrong class, failing a class, or dropping after the allowed date
+Taking the wrong class, failing a class, or dropping after the allowed date.

 If you drop a class after the drop date, you are still charged for the entirety of the class.
 Know the drop date, and seriously consider if this is the right class for you prior to that date.
 Failing a class means you are still paying for it, but it doesn’t count towards what you need to graduate.
 If you’re struggling, reach out to the professor to ask about a tutor or other assistance.
 Switching majors or misunderstanding your required courses can mean you’re spending a lot of extra money on classes and supplies you didn’t need to take.
 Meet with an advisor regularly to ensure you’re taking the right classes.
 If you’re not totally sure what is the right major for you, consider taking your general education classes first and do some shadowing and research into possible career choices down the road.

 Before you turn towards private loans, be certain you’ve exhausted any possible scholarships, grants, and federal loans.
 Your federal loans will be at a much lower interest rate plus be eligible for loan forgiveness programs and more flexible payment options.
 If you have to take out private loans in order to pay for college, take the bare minimum you'll need to survive, and stay on top of what your repayment options are BEFORE you have to start paying them back.
 If you need help finding ways to get your finances on track when you have loans to pay, check out these articles, packed full of tips for recent college grads: